ioChem-BD/readthedocs/guides/usage/uploading-content-to-create/using-shell-client/shell-automated-scripts.rst

 loadadf
 ~~~~~~~

-Loads an ADF calculation into the Create module.
+Loads an ADF calculation into the Create module (until AMS2020).

 ============= ======================================================================================================
 Parameters    Description
 ============= ======================================================================================================
 -i *filename* Input file, if not defined will use script defined name
 -o *filename* Output file, if not defined will use script defined name
--a            Append additional file (optional)
+-a *filename* Append additional file (optional)
 -n *name*     Name of the calculation in the data base (optional), if not defined will use parent folder name
 -d *desc*     Description of the calculation in the data base (optional), if not defined will use parent folder name
 –auto         Autogenerate current path into Create module (optional).
 Refer to `-auto`_ parameter section.